Unk1ndledAC/SLRNet/README.md

 - Loss: L1 + VGG-19 perceptual + FFT frequency loss.
 If only L1 loss is used, it will result in a performance degradation of about 2.2%.
 - This model was trained on the RESIDE-6K dataset, which comprises 3 000 indoor and 3 000 outdoor samples for training, and evaluated on the SOTS-outdoor, RESIDE-6K testset, and OTS.
 After 10 epochs, it reaches 26.01 dB PSNR / 0.9425 SSIM AVG on SOTS-outdoor, 23.63 PSNR / 0.9112 SSIM AVG on RESIDE-6K testset, and 26.94 dB PSNR / 0.9521 SSIM AVG on OTS-BETA.
 - 10 epochs of training is recommanded.
-- Learning rate can be set to 1e-3 (the original learning rate is 4e-3) for more training eopchs, and it reaches 27.41 dB PSNR / 0.9597 SSIM AVG on SOTS-outdoor, 25.33 PSNR / 0.9346 SSIM AVG on RESIDE-6K testset.
+- Learning rate can be set to 1e-3 (the original learning rate is 4e-3) for more training eopchs, and it reaches 27.41 dB PSNR / 0.9597 SSIM AVG on SOTS-outdoor, 25.33 PSNR / 0.9346 SSIM AVG on RESIDE-6K testset after 500 eopchs (it has essentially converged after about 50 epochs actually).
 - Time and VRAM cost depends on the size of the training set, and it costs 64 s each training epoch and 10.7 GB of VRAM on RESIDE-6K trainset on RTX 4070 Ti Super.
   ***Notice:*** The crop size (parameter `crop_lr` in `./scripts/train.py`) defaults to 256.
 Setting it lower (128 for example) might cut the per-epoch training time and reduce GPU memory usage, but it may introduce a 0.6 %~3.2 % performance drop and larger performance fluctuations.
 - The model size is 394KB.